pkNFTapi/README.md/README.md

 # NFTapi

-NFTapi is the secure storage solution for private data, such as API keys and login credentials.
-It ensures that sensitive information is protected and accessible only to authorized users.
+NFTapi is the secure storage solution for private data including API keys and login credentials.
+It ensures that sensitive information is protected and accessible only to the owner(s) as authorized user(s).
 Features:

     Secure Storage: Stores API keys, login credentials, and other sensitive data securely.